cookieblues/cookieblues.github.io/pages/_posts/18-11-04-linalgop-notes-9b.md

     <source src="../extra/linalgop-notes-9b/fig_02.mp4" type="video/mp4">
 </video>

 The maximum value of the likelihood function is at $\pi=0.46$, and we're done.
 We now have a parameter $\pi = 0.46$ that gives us the most likely ratio of heads to coin tosses, given the data we produced.
 We can think of this as optimizing our coin toss model, but let's examine closer, what we did.
 We tossed a coin $100$ times, asked ourselves what the most likely probability of heads is, and called this value $\pi$.
-Then we wrote up the likelihood function of $\pi$, and found the value of $\pi$ corresponding to the maximum of the likelihood function.
-Let's now try and generalize this method, in case we produced different data.\\
+Then we wrote up the likelihood function of $\pi$, and found the value of $\pi$ corresponding to the maximum of the likelihood function.\\
-Let's say we toss the coin $n$ times, and we get $k$ heads.
+Let's now try and generalize this method, in case we produced different data.
+Say we toss the coin $n$ times, and we get $k$ heads.
 Our likelihood function would be

 $$
 \mathcal{L} ( \pi | \text{data} ) = \pi^k (1-\pi)^{n-k}.